Fashions On The Field Competitions

 Leave your nightclub outfit at home - this includes short dresses and low cut tops - be comfortable at the races!

 "Make sure your hair and makeup is immaculate and your accessories are complimentary to your outfit.
 Judges notice the smaller things so your jewellery, clutch, right down to your nail polish and these items should be just as important as the dress itself.
 Be confident, be poised and elegant.
-A professional Milliner or stylist can help if you really want to get a "head start" and Autumn is traditionally a "No Straw" affair however we do accommodate trans-seasonal trends.
-These include wood, leather, plastics and in some cases straw.
+A professional Milliner or stylist can help if you really want to get a "head start" and be mindful of Spring fabrics used in your outfit.

 Think classic with your dress.
 Not what you would wear to a nightclub".